Rhadow/ruzzle/how_is_ruzzle_created_en.md

 ## Game Art

 Whew, with the technical part done, let's let our left brain to rest a bit and put the right brain to work.
 Speaking of the game art, I was originally going to use some of the resources from [opengameart.org](https://opengameart.org/) since I haven't been drawing anything except flow chart and [trees](https://en.wikipedia.org/wiki/Tree_(data_structure)) after high school, not to mention creating music.
 However, learning something new is always the main goal of doing these side projects so I decided to draw the assets myself.
-If you are asking me why not write game music yourself, I would say I thought about it and I have found some cool channel on youtube such as [this one](https://www.youtube.com/channel/UCeZLO2VgbZHeDcongKzzfOw) to learn how to compose music.
-Then I realized drawing has already taken a lot of time then I originally planned.
+If you are asking me why not also compose game music yourself, I would say I thought about it and I have found some cool channel on youtube such as [this one](https://www.youtube.com/channel/UCeZLO2VgbZHeDcongKzzfOw) to learn how to compose music.
+Then I realized drawing has already taken a lot of time than I originally planned.
 In fact, half of the development time of this game is drawing sprites, so maybe I'll try music in the next project.

 The program I used to draw sprite is [aseprite](https://www.aseprite.org/), it is recommended by most artist online.
 Initially, I thought drawing these low resolution characters are easy but it turns out I'm totally wrong.
 Since there aren't many pixels you can utilize in pixel art, everything needs to be calculated to make the image look natural, some details needs to be simplified into one pixel or even ignored.
-Also, there are a lot of details such as different types of shadows, in what angle the user is perceiving etc...
+Also, there are a lot of techniques to learn such as different types of shadows, in what angle the user is perceiving etc...
 To draw a decent image, it requires tons of practices and observations in our daily life.

 Here are some tutorials if you are interested in creating pixel art: